Hover over name for more info. This page may not display properly on mobile sites

 Joined the lab 06/2022

-Fun Fact: I worked on the UCSC Farm and known quantum chemistry!
+Fun Fact: I worked on the UCSC Farm and know quantum chemistry!

 Area of focus: chemical identification of clock modulating ligands